benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:

-- Just recently started working at Stitch Fix
+- I'm a Principal Frontend Engineer at Stitch Fix
-  * As a Frontend Architect
-  * Which I'm super excited about
 - Stitch Fix is an online personal styling service
   * Take the effort out of shopping by providing a selection of clothes picked just for you
   * And sent to your door on a frequency that you choose